SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

 >
 >2.
 To switch CW mode, stop PER mode and then give CW mode.
 >
 >3.
-Generally, it is recommended to measure the TX power with “Burst mode” >or “Continuous mode” only.
+Generally, it is recommended to measure the TX power with “Burst mode” or “Continuous mode” only.
 "Continuous wave
 >mode" for TX power measurement is not recommended.
-"Continuous wave mode" >can be used for certification purposes and
+"Continuous wave mode" can be used for certification purposes and
 >to measure the frequency error.
 >
 >    **channel**: Set the Channel number.

-- The wifi 6 parameter descriptions are mentioned in the [sl_si91x_protocol_types.h](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-driver/sl-si91x-request-tx-test-info-t) file of the SDK.
+- The Wi-Fi 6 parameter descriptions are mentioned in the [sl_si91x_protocol_types.h](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-driver/sl-si91x-request-tx-test-info-t) file of the SDK.
 >
 >5. **wifi_transmit_test_stop** is used for stopping the Transmit test.

-**Note**: The current CLI supports input parameters upto 30 parameters, if the user wants to increase the inputs parameters then it can configured in the settings of the CLI application --> Properties> GNU ARM C compiler -> preprocessor -->  SL_SI91X_CLI_CONSOLE_MAX_ARG_COUNT=30 as shown in below image.
+**Note**: The current CLI supports input parameters up to 30 parameters.
+If you want to increase the input parameters, configure these in the settings of the CLI application --> Properties> GNU ARM C compiler -> preprocessor -->  SL_SI91X_CLI_CONSOLE_MAX_ARG_COUNT=30 as shown in the image below.

 **![Max_arg_count](resources/readme/max_arg.PNG)**

-- Configure below parameter in **wifi_commands.c** to enable AGGREGATION support .feature_bit_map = SL_SI91X_FEAT_AGGREGATION
+- Configure the following parameter in **wifi_commands.c** to enable AGGREGATION support:

+  .feature_bit_map = SL_SI91X_FEAT_AGGREGATION

 **Additional sample commands for Wi-Fi 6 RF Test**